shubhisingh184/Brightness-Level-Controller/README.md

 # Brightness-Level-Controller

-A simple light controller application, using Elixir and Phoenix LiveView .
+A brightness controller application, using Elixir and Phoenix LiveView .
 In this application, we can turn it off, turn it all the way on, or adjust the level of the brightness.